FAQ on Section 45 Proceedings—The Requesting Party

 - the trademark

 You can send documents to the Registrar electronically or by regular or registered mail, courier, or fax.
-You can also submit them in person or by courier at CIPO or at any designated establishment.
+You can also submit them in person or by courier at CIPO.

 Please note that you must send to the other party, on the same day, a copy of all correspondence sent to the Registrar, other than a document you are otherwise required to serve.
 See further information concerning correspondence with the Registrar.